-Percentage of Ownership Name of Main Business and December 31, December 31, Investor Name of Investee Products 2021 2020 The Company Kiwi Technology Inc. Sales of LoRA IoT 100.00 % 100.00 %
+Percentage o f Ownership December 31, December 31, Name of Investor Name of Investee Main Business and Products 2022 2021 The Company Kiwi Technology Inc. Sales of LoRA IoT products 100.00 % 100.00 %

 (iii) List of subsidiaries which are not included in the consolidated financial statements: None.